moay/loxberry-poppins/README.md

 ### Installation

+Usage with [the base plugin](https://github.com/moay/loxberry-poppins-base-plugin) is strongly encouraged.
+Installation instructions can be found there.

-If you really want to use only this package, you can install it in your project via composer.
+If you really want to use only this package, you can install it in your project using composer.

 ```
 composer require moax/loxberry-poppins